ucdavis-bioinformatics-training/2021-ASM-genome-assembly/markdown_docs/assembly.md

 ### Convert CLR to CCS

-The reads generated from the two PacBio runs are consenusus long reads (CLR).
-However, circular consensus sequencing (CCS) produces a better a more accurate, higher quality sequence by creating consenus sequence from sub-reads.
+The reads generated from the two PacBio runs are consensus long reads (CLR).
+However, circular consensus sequencing (CCS) produces a more accurate, higher quality sequence by creating consensus sequence from sub-reads.
 It's possible to convert CLR to CCS, and if enough read coverage remains after conversion, these reads will generate a higher quality assembly.
 In order to convert our CLR to CCS, we will run PacBio's [ccs/4.2.0](https://github.com/PacificBiosciences/ccs/).

     ccs --reportFile=03-CCS/isi_run_01.report \
          00-RawData/isi_run_01/lima_output.bc1002_BAK8A_OA--bc1002_BAK8A_OA.bam \